Budget 2013: Liam Fox urges spending freeze and tax cuts

 Lib Dem Business Secretary Vince Cable said Mr Fox's plan represented a "jihad" against public spending.

-Ahead of the Budget, Mr Fox is the latest of several senior figures among the coalition parties to question economic strategy, including Mr Cable, who has called for more investment in infrastructure projects to boost growth.'Over-regulated'
+Ahead of the Budget, Mr Fox is the latest of several senior figures among the coalition parties to question economic strategy, including Mr Cable, who has called for more investment in infrastructure projects to boost growth.

 Mr Fox's proposed freeze on all public spending - as against the current freeze for Whitehall departmental budgets - would cut spending in real terms by 2.5% a year.
 The current plan is for a 1% annual cut.